Pacific Deepsea Oasis

 The vents and mountains are a gathering place for sea life.
 From microscopic creatures all the way up to octopus, rays, sharks, whales and dolphins.

-Making this area full Marine Protected Area with restrictions on oil and gas is a chance to protect fragile seamounts, preserve the area for future scientific exploration and move a step closer towards Canada’s 2020 target for marine protection.
+Making this area full Marine Protected Area with restrictions on oil and gas is a chance to protect fragile seamounts and preserve the area for future scientific exploration.